 What can you expect?

-- Be part of the preeminent conference in health management and contribute to improving the delivery of healthcare.
+- Be part of the preeminent European conference on health management and contribute to achieving excellence in health management.

 - An engaging conference that combines scientific presentations, keynotes, workshops and interactive discussions.

 - Networking opportunities with a variety of stakeholders to identify, discuss and address current and future needs of health management in Europe and worldwide.

 - 400+ representatives of the healthcare ecosystem including academia, research, health managers, healthcare professionals, decision- and policy-makers.

 - The opportunity to showcase your work and research, highlighting best practices and sharing innovative ideas on health management with leading experts in the field.